winterofcode/people/mentors/balaka-biswas.md

 ## Bio

 I am a Data Science enthusiast and a Python Developer.
 Sometimes, you'll find me lending my hand into developing websites and small web applications.
-Being a keen Open Source contriutor, this time I'm a Winter of Code 2020 mentor for DSC IEM.
+Being a keen Open Source contributor, this time I'm a Winter of Code 2020 mentor for DSC IEM.